-You know the story with Bordeaux investors and new Asian markets are driving first growths to comically unattainable prices, even for collectors, while “super-seconds” are pricing themselves out of the game because they don’t carry the cachet to support inflated retails.
-We on the Binny’s Wine Blog have pointed out great values, and have remindied you not to forget the less hyped 2008 vintage.
+You know the story with Bordeaux investors and new Asian markets are driving first growths to comically unattainable prices, even for collectors, while "super-seconds" are pricing themselves out of the game because they don't carry the cachet to support inflated retails.
+We on the Binny's Wine Blog have pointed out great values

 Don't think that Bordeaux is only ultra-luxury blue chips or cheap everyday drinkers; there are a bunch of really great, classy wines that fall into an affordable price range.
 We recently tasted a sizable lineup of well priced Bordeaux that still offer world-class style.
 My notes, tasted in flights of three:

 2008 Chateau Potensac Medoc

 Spice and earth on the nose, along with an olive and green pepper herbal quality.
 Also stemmy on the palate, with less focus on fruit and more on dry leaves.
 Good acidity and light in body.

 2008 Chateau Chasse Spleen Moulis

 More fruit up front, along with dry bramble and notes of meat.
 Focused fruit on the palate: underripe raspberries.
 Heavy in body with an interesting, grippy texture and mouthfeel.

 Lighter.
 Classy and interesting, subtle complexity.
 Notes of silt, and behind that is char and maple.
 The Cantemerle is understated, but interesting if you're paying attention.